-10.4.1 Electric Head System
+10.4.1 Electric Head System (OPTIONAL)

-These heads are typically designed to use fresh water.
 There is a discharge.
 Between the toilet and the waste tank is a device called a macerator that is not totally unlike a blender or a garbage disposal in that it purees solid waste and paper.
 Macerating heads require more flush water than any other type of toilet, a minimum of 1 gallon to rinse urine completely out of the machinery, a minimum of 3 gallons of clear solids and paper.
 Insufficient flushing shortens the life of the motor and macerator.